Whitespell/slate/source/index.md

 ]
 ```

 This endpoint allows testing of authentication requests.
+Device information only relevant on iOS or Android, not relevant on the web.

 ### HTTP Request